Tutorials

 email: str

-In our features above, we’ve added some comments and annotations to our features.
+In our features above, we’ve added some comments and annotations.
 These are optional, but can be useful for documentation and for setting alerting policies.
-For example, you may wish to send PagerDuty alerts to different teams based on the owner of the related feature.
+For example, you may wish to send Pagerduty alerts to different teams based on the owner of the related feature.

 For example, we’ve added a pii